David-OConnor/stm32-hal/README.md

 to lack of maintainer time, and differing priorities.
 When the `stm32fyxx` ecosystem is viewed as a whole, there's a lot of DRY.

+The library is heavily influence by the `stm32fyxx` HALs, and a number of the modules here are modified versions of those.

 If using concurrently with another hal, you need to instantiate a set of MCU peripherals for each.
 Ie:
 ```rust